tubez7/link-four-react/README.md

 ## Other projects

-Please see https://github.com/tubez7 to see other projects I have worked on or check out some apps I have built in the past:
+Please see https://github.com/tubez7 to see other projects I have worked on, or check out some apps I have built in the past at the links below:

 NC NEWS: https://richard-nc-news.netlify.app \
 NC NEWS API: https://nc-news-api.cyclic.app/api \